Stanford Law School

-Stanford Law School (Stanford Law or SLS) is the law school of Stanford University, a private research university near Palo Alto, California.
-Established in 1893, it is regarded as one of the most prestigious law schools in the world.
-Stanford Law has regularly ranked among the top three law schools in the United States by U.S. News & World Report since the magazine first published law school rankings in the 1980s, and has ranked second for most of the past decade.

-In 2021, Stanford Law had an acceptance rate of 6.28%, the second-lowest of any law school in the country.
-Since 2019, Jennifer Martínez has served as its dean.
+Stanford Law School (SLS) is the law school of Stanford University.
+Established in 1893, the school had an acceptance rate of 6.28% in 2021, the second-lowest of any law school in the country.
+George Triantis currently serves as Dean.

-Stanford Law School employs more than 90 full-time and part-time faculty members and enrolls over 550 students who are working toward their Doctor of Jurisprudence (J.D.) degree.
-Stanford Law also confers four advanced legal degrees: a Master of Laws (LL.M.), a Master of Studies in Law (M.S.L.), a Master of the Science of Law (J.S.M.), and a Doctor of the Science of Law (J.S.D.).
+Stanford Law School employs more than 90 full-time and part-time faculty members and enrolls over 550 students who are working toward their Juris Doctor (J.D.) degree.
+Stanford Law also confers four advanced legal degrees: a Master of Laws (LL.M.), a Master of Legal Studies (M.L.S.), a Master of the Science of Law (J.S.M.), and a Doctor of the Science of Law (J.S.D.).
 Each fall, Stanford Law enrolls a J.D. class of approximately 180 students, giving Stanford the smallest student body of any law school ranked in the top fourteen (T14).
 Stanford also maintains eleven full-time legal clinics, including the nation's first and most active Supreme Court litigation clinic, and offers 27 formal joint degree programs.